dansmyers/IntroToCS/Labs/3-Branches.md

 # Use an if-elif-else statement to compare the user's input against TARGET
+#
-# There are three options: correct, too high, or too low
+# There are three branches, corresponding to equal to, greater than, and less than

 ```